LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

 ## Add `POST /api/dogs` Endpoint

 - This endpoint expects an object with the `name` and `weight` for the dog and returns the newly created dog.
-The API will generate a unique id automatically, and will also add an `adopter_id` attribute to the dog the dog with a value of `null`.
+The backend will generate a unique id automatically, and will also add an `adopter_id` attribute to the dog the dog with a value of `null`.

   ```js
   // [POST] /api/dogs (C of CRUD, create new dog from JSON payload)